elliotjreed/php-ai/README.md

 ### Running everything

-All of the tests can be run by executing:
+All the tests can be run by executing:

 ```bash
 composer test